Home » Recipes » Caramel Apple Layer Cake with Caramel Frosting

 The Key Ingredients That Make This Cake Stand Out From The Rest:

-• Boiled Cider: The secret to bold apple flavor.
-You can buy it or make your own by simmering apple cider until it reduces by half.
+• Boiled Apple Cider: The secret to bold apple flavor.
+Make your own with our homemade boiled apple cider recipe or purchase it if you prefer.

-• Freshly Grated Apple: Adds moisture and a natural sweetness.
-Honeycrisp or Granny Smith work beautifully.
+• Freshly Grated Apple: The star of the cake.
+Freshly grated apples give every bite real apple flavor and a tender crumb.
+Honeycrisp or Granny Smith both work beautifully.

 • Cinnamon Caramel: Made with boiled cider for a deeper flavor and just the right hint of spice.